 Install, navigate to where you stored the downloaded zip file, select it and click the

 Install Add-on button.
 Back in the preferences tab, click the check mark to activate the add-on.
-Depending on your blender version you might get a compatibility warning, which you can usually ignore.
-In case the plugin is not working as described below, let us know and we’ll fix it.
+Depending on your blender version, you might get a compatibility warning, which you can usually ignore.
+If the plugin is not working as described below, let us know and we’ll fix it.

-On windows computers, we have seen the situation where the addon is not displayed from within belnder when it is stored in the browser’s download folder.
+On Windows computers, we have encountered the situation that the add-on is not displayed from within blender when it is stored in the browser’s download folder.
 If you cannot find the downloaded zip from within blender, try to move the zip file to a different directory.

 To use the add-on, simply select all objects that you want to export and navigate to

 File > Export > Rheo stl.
 Select a destination folder and all selected objects will be saved as individual stl files.
 Optionally, you can enter a string in the filename field of the export dialog.
 This string will be prefixed to all the object names, so that you can easily export different versions of your stl files.